 My name is Richard Moll, I am an Integrative Psychotherapist qualified with a Masters degree and am a Registered Member of UKCP (UK Council for Psychotherapy).
 UKCP acts as my regulatory authority and I adhere to their Ethical Principles and Code of Professional Conduct, and should you feel something is amiss you have the opportunity of recourse to them.
 Click here for UKCP

 There are different types of therapy and this can be confusing.
 Integrative means that I adapt the approach to you and your situation, (every person and every situation is unique).
 I place a high emphasis on how we work together, the relationship.
-Research indicates that the this is very important and I believe that a supportive relationship can be very beneficial for clients.
+Research indicates that this is very important and I believe that a supportive relationship can be really beneficial to people in therapy.
 I will use my skills to facilitate your journey with the aim of enabling you to enhance your life and to live it more fully.

-My experience includes working with a wide range of adults of differing ages (from age 18 upwards), genders and backgrounds and with issues including trauma, neglect and abuse from childhood, and present-day matters such as relationships, family matters, workplace challenges, depression, not feeling good about yourself, anxiety, anger and stress and other life issues.
+My experience includes working with a wide range of adults of differing ages (from age 18 upwards), genders and backgrounds and with issues including trauma, neglect and abuse from childhood, and present-day matters such as relationships with others, workplace challenges, not feeling good about yourself, depression, anxiety, stress and other life issues.
 I also have experience of addictions and eating disorders.

 For more information go to Myself and my approach